shiquanyang/GraphDialog/README.md

 This is the Tensorflow implementation of the paper:
 **GraphDialog: Integrating Graph Knowledge into End-to-End Task-Oriented Dialogue Systems**. ***EMNLP 2020***.

 This code has been written using Tensorflow >= 2.0.0.
-If you find the source codes or the datasets included in this software useful for your work, please kindly consider citing our paper.
+If you find the source codes or the datasets included in this software useful to your work, please kindly consider citing our paper.
 The bibtex is listed below:
 <pre>

 </pre>